Guest House 1600 SQ. FT.

 Project came with requirements for “Now” and “Future”.
 Our design goal was to plan a progression of structures, each telling an “individual Iowa story”, but when taken together would eventually create a harmonious but complex, layered experience of the space within and more importantly the space between the structures - the farm itself.

 The Weekend House addition and renovation is organized and defined by two elements.
-A concrete wall running along the back side of existing house defines the addition and continuos beyond to create and define exterior seating steps and patios.
-Perpendicular to this wall and on axis with existing house, a prow like concrete element contains an egress stair from the new lower level bedroom and provides a pedestal for a future sculpture.
-The corn crib, inserted within the existing stair well, extends from new lower level up through house, defining vertical circulation, creating a breakfast nook, an upper bathroom and providing a colorful and literal reference to the farm.
+A concrete wall running along the back side of existing house defines the addition and continues beyond to create and define exterior seating steps and patios.
+Perpendicular to this wall and on axis with the existing house, a prow-like concrete element contains an egress stair from the new lower level bedroom and provides a pedestal for a future sculpture.
+The corn crib, inserted within the existing stairwell, extends from new lower level up through the house, defining vertical circulation, creating a breakfast nook, an upper bathroom and providing a colorful and literal reference to the farm.

 All design ideas for the farm spring from the desire to create “Iowa-esque” architecture based on the reinterpretation of vernacular forms - barns, silos, sheds, and porches.
 These influences informed larger forms, choice of materials and then trickle into the smaller details of the exterior and interior.